China's HNA Group taps former U.S. official for senior global role

 Following a $50 billion acquisition spree, HNA has been deleveraging its businesses, selling overseas real estate and some of its biggest financial and strategic investments.

-Since the start of the year, HNA has agreed to sell more than $10 billion in prime real estate in Australia, New York and Hong Kong, along with shares in Deutsche Bank (DBKGn.DE), Park Hotels & Resorts (PK.N), Hilton Grand Vacations Inc (HGV.N) and Hilton Worldwide Holdings (HLT.N).
+Since the start of the year, HNA has agreed to sell more than $10 billion in prime real estate in Australia, New York and Hong Kong, along with shares in Deutsche Bank, Park Hotels & Resorts, Hilton Grand Vacations Inc and Hilton Worldwide Holdings.

 The group also is looking to turn a corner with regulators who are examining HNA’s ownership, following the announcement last year of a shareholding reshuffle that saw a 29.5 percent group stake placed in a newly established U.S. charity.